Cautionary Tales From The Burn Center

 Could be.
 But half the admissions to the Burn Center here at Wake Forest Baptist Medical Center are patients burned when a trash or brush fire started with gasoline exploded on them.
 Those who survive spend months recovering, undergoing repeated skin grafts and the slow healing that follows.

 North Carolina has only two burn centers, one here at Wake Forest Baptist and the Jaycee Burn Center at UNC Chapel Hill Medical Center.
 That means we treat burns in our center from the central Piedmont, west to the mountains and south to Charlotte.
 We’re also the closest burn center for patients in southern Virginia and eastern Tennessee.
 Local community hospitals can treat first-degree burns and some second-degree burns – but third-degree burns require the kind of expertise only found at a burn center.
-[What's the difference between the three levels of burns?]

 I love my work – and the research that goes with it – but trust me: you’d be better off staying as far from the burn center as you can.
 The burns that require my care are almost always preventable.
 So here’s a dose of fire prevention:

 - Make sure your home is equipped with working smoke detectors.
 Fire departments generally recommend one on each floor.
 A new ordinance in Winston-Salem requires one in every bedroom.
 I wish that were the case everywhere.